 The chorus grew steadily over the first three years, under Mr. Weigle’s direction and then under Malcolm Nelson for three more.
 The chorus continued to offer three major concerts each year, usually in local churches.
 In just the chorus’s third year they traveled to Denver to represent Austin at the Gay and Lesbian Association of Choruses (GALA) international choral festival.
 Back home, the chorus packed its schedule with benefit performances for AIDS Services of Austin, Project Transitions, Waterloo Counseling Center, Austin Artists Respond to AIDS and many private memorial services.

 Jeffrey Jones-Ragona, a Ph.D. candidate at the University of Texas became the CCMC’s artistic director during the fall of 1995 “for one year” in order to fulfill an educational requirement to conduct a choral group.
-Nineteen seasons later, Dr. Jones-Ragona is still wielding his baton as the Chorus’s artistic director.
+For nineteen seasons, Dr. Jones-Ragona wielded his baton as the Chorus’s artistic director through season 29.